dblaschke-LANL/PyDislocDyn/readme.md

 * *dragcoeff_semi_iso.py*</br>
 Computes the drag coefficient of a moving dislocation from phonon wind in a semi-isotropic approximation, where only the phonon spectrum is isotropic and everything else (i.e. the dislocation field and the elastic constants) respect the crystal symmetry.
 See [J. Phys.
 Chem.
 Solids 124 (2019) 24&ndash;35](https://doi.org/10.1016/j.jpcs.2018.08.032) ([arxiv.org/abs/1804.01586](https://arxiv.org/abs/1804.01586)) for details on the method.

-### Python modules (used by the programs listed above):

-* *elasticconstants.py*</br>
-Defines functions to generate tensors of elastic constants and compliances.

-* *dislocations.py*</br>
-Defines functions and classes to compute dislocation displacement gradient fields, self energy, and line tension.

-* *phononwind.py*</br>
-Defines functions to compute the drag coefficient from phonon wind.

-* *metal_data.py*</br>
-Defines dictionaries storing input data taken from the references listed in that file, the most important ones being the ['CRC Handbook of Chemistry and Physics'](http://hbcp.chemnetbase.com); as well as ['Kaye and Laby Online'](https://web.archive.org/web/20190506031327/http://www.kayelaby.npl.co.uk/).
-In particular, this module contains elastic constants, densities, lattice constants, and thermal expansion coefficients at room temperature for various metals necessary to run the programs listed above.